HenriqueRadical/41549_HCI_LogBookTemplate/stage2_requirements/c_stage_2_requirement_definition.md

 **R3 -** The user should be able to change their profile stats, including name, picture, weight, height and bio;

-**R4 -** When atributting a workout to another user, the option to create a new workout should be given, alongside the option to select one that has already been made;
+**R4 -** The system must provide the user with pre-made workouts, based on their profile attributes;

 **R5 -** The user should be able to save certain workouts as favorites, accessing them easily in a designated "favorites" tab;

-**R6 -** The system must allow a user to share a workout with their friends, and perform said workout with them in real time
+**R6 -** The user should be able to see and edit their workouts for the week

 ## C.2.
 Non-functional requirements